phptuts/codingwithnoah/summer-camp/day-1/messaging/index.md

 ## Objective

 To learn how to send messages from the computer to Arduino and from the Arduino to the computer.
-The camper should be able to use "If" block and act on the messages.
+To learn how to react to messages sent from the computer to the Arduino.

 ## Kit